George Brough

-George Brough (/ˈbrʌf/ BRUF-') (21 April 1890 - 12 January 1970), was a motorcycle racer, world record holding motorcycle and automobile manufacturer and showman.
+George Brough (/ˈbrʌf/ BRUF-') (21 April 1890 – 12 January 1970) was a motorcycle racer and a world record–holding motorcycle and automobile manufacturer and showman.
 He was known for his powerful and expensive Brough Superior motorcycles which were the first superbikes.
 George died in 1970 but his legacy lives on in the many Brough Superior motorcycles maintained by enthusiasts to this day.

 Early life

-George was the second son of motorcycle pioneer William Edward Brough and was born at 10 Mandalay Street, Basford, Nottingham on 21 April 1890.
-William Brough had been building motorcycles at his factory in Nottingham since the 1890s so it was expected that George and his brother would join in the family business.
+George was the second son of Brick Presser, Colliery Electric Bell fitter and later motorcycle pioneer William Edward Brough and was born at 10 Mandalay Street, Basford, Nottingham on 21 April 1890.
+William Brough (son of coal miner Edward Brough, coal miner) had been building motorcycles at his factory in Nottingham since the 1890s; it was expected that George and his brother would join in the family business.